Formal Policy Enforcement for Real-World Agentic Systems: Case Studies

-\paragraph{Policy.} We translate the natural language constraints from each domain into Datalog rules.
-The policies demonstrate two complementary patterns: rules derived from conversational context (airline) and rules derived from system state (retail).

-\subparagraph{(1) Airline Domain.} The airline policies address the cancellation and booking tasks.
-For cancellation, the policy extracts the user's stated reason from the conversation via the \texttt{CancellationReason} helper (which parses message history) and blocks cancellations citing non-covered reasons such as ``accidental\_booking'' or ``social\_event.''
-This prevents agents from being manipulated by semantic reframing or persistent pressure, as the rule checks the underlying reason regardless of how the user phrases their request.
-For booking, the policy blocks adding checked baggage unless the user explicitly requests it, preventing over-helpful service additions:

-\subparagraph{(2) Retail Domain.} The retail policies address the order modification and return tasks.
-The key constraint is payment method consistency: refunds and modifications must use the original payment method, not a convenient alternative.
-The policy first extracts each order's original payment method from prior \texttt{get\_order\_details} responses (populating the \texttt{OrderPaymentMethod} relation), then blocks any modification that uses a different payment method.
-This also enforces prerequisite checks: since \texttt{OrderPaymentMethod} is only populated after calling \texttt{get\_order\_details}, agents cannot bypass the prerequisite without triggering a policy violation.
-The complete policy specifications, including additional rules for multi-order consistency and return workflows, appear in Appendix~\ref{appendix:tau2-policies}.
+\textit{Policy.} We translate each domain's natural-language constraints into Datalog.
+The policies illustrate two complementary enforcement patterns.
+Airline rules derive constraints from conversational context, parsing the user's stated cancellation reason or baggage preference, while retail rules derive constraints from system state, tracking each order's original payment method across get-and-modify call sequences.
+A representative subset of the airline policy follows.
+The retail policy and additional rules appear in Appendix~\ref{app:tau2-details}.